linode/docs/docs/web-servers/nginx/nginx-reverse-proxy.md

  - `proxy_buffer_size` controls the size of initial buffer where the response is first stored for all requests.

 ## Conclusion
-We learned the basics of using nginx as a reverse proxy to serve content from multiple locations and from servers which are not exposed to the internet.
+We learned the basics of using NGINX as a reverse proxy to serve content from multiple locations and from servers which are not exposed to the internet.

-We also learned about buffering responses from backend servers to nginx and about using a specific IP addresses when connecting to the backend server and sending request headers to backend servers.
+We also learned about buffering responses from backend servers to NGINX and about using a specific IP addresses when connecting to the backend server and sending request headers to backend servers.